-Activities for October include Stated Meeting on October 10, which is a Ladies Night.
+Activities for October include Stated Meeting on October 9, which is a Ladies Night.
 We decided it should be Ladies Night for two reasons: Dead Cow Chairman Scott McNeely wants the Ladies to have an opportunity to sign up to work the Dead Cow event, and we always give Nobles who have reached a Milestone a pin on that night.
-Potentate Gainer suggested we should do that in open session as we did last year, and the Board agreed.
+Potentate Carlton suggested we should do that in open session as we did last year, and the Board agreed.
 If Cathy has not notified you and you think you are due a pin, call the Office at 766-4511.
-The Dead Cow Cook-Off and Chili Cook-Off are on October 13-14, which is the weekend following Stated Meeting, at the Hatton Road Land.
+The Dead Cow Cook-off and Chili Cook-off are on October 13-14, which is the weekend following Stated Meeting, at the Hatton Road Land.

 Jennifer and I will be out of town the last week of October and most of the first week of November to attend the Shriner’s Open Golf Tournament in Las Vegas, Nevada.
-We did it last year, because Dr. Steve Dryden [Maskat’s Representative to Galveston Hospital] told us about it.
-We went and we were hooked!
+We did it the past two years, because Dr. Steve Dryden [Maskat’s Representative to Galveston Hospital] told us about it.
+We went, and we were hooked!
 P.P.
 Bob and Winnie Hamblin are traveling with us, their second time in three years.
 Wish us luck, travel mercies, and financial Blessings on our Hospitals!
 As Shriners, Shriners Hospitals for Children belong to us.
 I am Proud to be an Owner!
 If anyone else is interested in going, they need volunteer workers, and prefer Shriners.
 It is not too late to sign up; call me for details!

 Thanks for being a Shriner, Gentlemen, and thank you Ladies for everything you do to help our cause!